 A diagnosis of PCOS is typically based on meeting at least 2 of the following 3 criteria: (1) anovulation or oligo-ovulation (indicated by a lack of or infrequent menses), (2) androgen excess, and (3) small cyst-like growths on at least one of the ovaries, with other potential causes of these factors (e.g., Cushing’s syndrome, thyroid dysfunction, hyperprolactinemia) being ruled out.

 Medical interventions used to treat PCOS target specific patient symptoms and presentation of the condition.
 For example, insulin resistance is usually treated with metformin, irregular periods are often treated with oral contraceptives, spironolactone might be tried for symptoms of androgen excess, and infertility can be treated with clomiphene.

 One of the most well studied supplements for PCOS is inositol.
 Some studies have found inositol can improve insulin resistance and fertility in PCOS, though the quality of the evidence is not especially high.
-Other supplements investigated for PCOS include L-carnitine, omega-3 fatty acids (e.g., fish oil), alpha-lipoic acid, and berberine.
+Other supplements investigated for PCOS include L-carnitine, omega-3 fatty acids (e.g., fish oil), alpha-lipoic acid, berberine, and N-Acetylcysteine.